 You’re the most important person in the world.

 Okay – maybe this isn’t true when it comes to your co-workers, neighbors, some friends, or who you’re dating.
 We hope you are, but that’s not really the point.
-Because you’re human, we know it’s inevitable that you may not agree with our first statement from time to time – but that’s why it’s so important to understand your need for self-care.
+Because you’re human, we know it’s inevitable that you may not agree with our first statement from time to time – but that’s why it’s so important to understand your need for self-care, especially self care in the workplace.

 You’re the most important person in the world to yourself, because that hunk of meat processing the words you’re reading is what you’re jamming with in any and all occasions.
 Which makes it (and by it we mean said hunk of meat) super important, because people being happy makes the world a better place.
 When you’re in a good mood, you gain that impossible-to-resist gravitational pull that brings other people up to those contagious high levels, too.
 Even when – or rather, especially when – they feel overwhelmed.
 At the end of the day, we all need those happy people to step into our lives.
 The best case scenario: we all fall into that category.

 Yep, and we want to try to give you a few ways to get there.
-It all comes down to self-care.
+It all comes down to self-care in the workplace.

 Now, don’t take it as advocating for being selfish or even narcissistic.
 But it’s important to consciously care for yourself – if you can’t do that how can you look out for the loved ones in your life?